ash-bell/Consensus_Gene_Caller/README.md

 cat AllvogHMMprofiles/*.hmm > pVOG
 hmmpress pVOG
 ```

+If you want the pFAM-A database, go to ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases and select the lastest release (Pfam33.1/		26/06/2020, 12:02:00 was the lastest for me) and download Pfam-A.hmm.gz.
+Using `gunzip Pfam-A.hmm.gz` you can unzip the file the database is ready to use.

 `gene_stats.py` attempts to closely follow the current annotation protocol popularised by the SEA-PHAGE consortium.
 You can find more details [here](https://doi.org/10.3390/ijms20143391), which I refer to as the "paper".
 To use this tool, you just need to specify the output file from `genecaller.py` (the gene_clusters.tsv file) and an output file.
 The file consists of a spreadsheet with various gene statistics and their scores suggested by the paper to include or exclude a gene from final annotation.
 Again, this is just a tool to assist in annotation and should not be treated as a final polish product.
 I will go through each of the methods in the paper and show how I have attempted to impliment a coding alternative.